kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 # Controls
 * Use the Spacebar to Shoot.
 * Use the Right Arrow Key to Move Right.
-* USe the Left Arrow Key to Move Left.
+* Use the Left Arrow Key to Move Left.

 # Development Process